N-Wouda/ALNS/README.md

 pip install alns
 ```

+The documentation is available [here][1].

 ### Getting started

 The `alns` library provides the ALNS algorithm and various acceptance criteria,
 operator selection schemes, and stopping criteria.
-The available options are
+To solve your own problem,
-further explained in the [documentation][1].
-You should provide the following:
+you should provide the following:

 - A solution state for your problem that implements an `objective()` function.
 - An initial feasible solution.
-- One or more destroy and repair operators.
+- One or more destroy and repair operators tailored to your problem.

-> A "quickstart" code template is available [here][10].
+A "quickstart" code template is available [here][10].

 ### Examples

-The [documentation][1] contains example notebooks showing how the ALNS library
-may be used.
+We provide several example notebooks showing how the ALNS library may be used.
 These include:

 - The travelling salesman problem (TSP), [here][2].
 We solve an instance of 131
   cities in one minute to a 2% optimality gap, using very simple destroy and